Invite friends and family to read the obituary and add memories.

 He enjoyed playing basketball, singing in the church choir, and was an avid St. Louis Cardinal fan.
 He was a gentle man with a quick wit who never missed an opportunity to make a Dad Joke or a pun that had everyone groaning.
 He was also a firm believer in technology and was an early adopter of computers and hybrid vehicles, as well as helping his children take home science fair ribbons while they attended St. Joseph elementary.

-Services will be held at the graveside at Maple Park Cemetery at 11:00 AM on Friday April 24, with Father David Hulshof officiating, under the direction of Gorman-Scharpf Funeral Home.
+Memorial Mass will be held at 11:00 AM on Friday April 24, 2026, in Immaculate Conception Catholic Church with Father David Hulshof celebrant, under the care of Gorman-Scharpf Funeral Home.
+Burial will follow in Maple Park Cemetery.

 Starts at 11:00 am (Central time)